shapely/shapely/docs/manual.rst

   Returns a properly oriented copy of the given polygon.
 The signed area of the result will have the given sign.
-A sign of 1.0 means that the coordinates of the product's exterior ring will be oriented counter-clockwise.
+A sign of 1.0 means that the coordinates of the product's exterior ring will be oriented counter-clockwise and the interior rings (holes) will be oriented clockwise.

   `New in version 1.2.10`.